 The remaining of this paper is organized as follows.
-In Section II we present an overview of our approach and describe its pre-processing steps.
-The proposed Bayesian network classifier is introduced in Section III.
-An extensive discussion of our experiments and experimental results is given in Section IV, and we conclude in Section V.
+In the remaining of this section, we present an overview of our approach and describe its pre-processing steps.
+The proposed Bayesian network classifier is introduced in Section 2.
+A discussion of our experiments and experimental results is given in Section 3, and we conclude in Section 4.